apache/kyuubi/docs/connector/spark/hudi.rst

 To enable the integration of kyuubi spark sql engine and Hudi through Catalog APIs, you need to:

-- Referencing the Hudi :ref:`dependencies`
+- Referencing the Hudi :ref:`dependencies<spark-hudi-deps>`
-- Setting the Spark extension and catalog :ref:`configurations`
+- Setting the Spark extension and catalog :ref:`configurations<spark-hudi-conf>`

-.. _dependencies:
+.. _spark-hudi-deps:

 Dependencies
 ************